Welcome to today's edition of the Rush 24-7 podcast.

 I got to stay long enough after the wedding to offer condolences.

-But anyway, the night before the wedding, uh love to see Dawn just shake her head in disgust.
+But anyway, the night before the wedding, love to see Dawn just shake her head in disgust.

-It was at a uh restaurant called Zinc.
+It was at a restaurant called Zinc.

-It was a great place, but I mean it was impossible for me to hear in there.
+It was a great place, but I mean, it was impossible for me to hear in there.

-Said just one of the nicest guys, but you know what I would really like to do is kick you in the groin, find out if you are as big an a-hole in person as you are on the air.
+He said, just one of the nicest guys, but you know what I would really like to do is kick you in the groin, find out if you are as big an a-hole in person as you are on the air.

-So I looked down at this uh woman, I said, Lady, I am the biggest a-hole you ever met.
+I said, lady, I am the biggest a-hole you ever met.

 And I squatted and I said, go for it.

-And she just ho-roomped and uh and walked away.
+And she just ho-roomed and walked away.

 And so we had security threats like this, ladies.